KTH-Library/ktheme/README.md

 <!-- badges: end -->

-This is an R package providing some styling resources for web content intended to align with the graphical profile used at KTH - the Royal Institue of Technology.
+This is an R package providing some styling resources for web content intended to align with the graphical profile used at KTH Royal Institute of Technology.

 It is heavily inspired by <https://github.com/hrbrmstr/hrbrthemes>.
 Most of the graphical design considerations, the package structure used and